Women artists: Painters

 Women artists of the early part of the 19th century include Marie-Denise Villers, who specialized in portraiture; Constance Mayer, who painted portraits and allegories; Marie Ellenrieder, who was noted mainly for her religious paintings in the Nazarene style; Louise-Adéone Drölling, who followed in the footsteps of her father and her older brother as a painter and draughtswoman.

 In the second half of the century, Emma Sandys, Marie Spartali Stillman, Eleanor Fortescue-Brickdale, and Maria Zambaco were women artists of the Pre-Raphaelite movement.
 Also influenced by the Pre-Raphaelites were Evelyn De Morgan and the activist and painter Barbara Bodichon.

 Impressionist painters Berthe Morisot, Marie Bracquemond, and the Americans, Mary Cassatt and Lucy Bacon, became involved in the French Impressionist movement of the 1860s and 1870s.
 American Impressionist Lilla Cabot Perry was influenced by her studies with Monet and by Japanese art in the late 19th century.
 Cecilia Beaux was an American portrait painter who also studied in France.
-Apart from Anna Bilińska-Bohdanowicz, Olga Boznańska is considered the best-known of all Polish women artists, and was stylistically associated with Impressionism.
+Apart from Anna Bilińska, Olga Boznańska is considered the best-known of all Polish women artists, and was stylistically associated with Impressionism.

 Rosa Bonheur was the best-known female artist of her time, internationally renowned for her paintings of animals.
 Elizabeth Thompson (Lady Butler), perhaps inspired by her life-classes of armoured figures at the Government School, was one of the first women to become famous for large history paintings, specializing in scenes of military action, usually with many horses, most famously Scotland Forever!, showing a cavalry charge at Waterloo.

 Kitty Lange Kielland was a Norwegian landscape painter.

 Elizabeth Jane Gardner was an American academic painter who was the first American woman to exhibit at the Paris Salon.
 In 1872 she became the first woman to ever win a gold medal at the Salon.

 In 1894, Suzanne Valadon was the first woman admitted to the Société Nationale des Beaux-Arts in France.
-Anna Boch was a post-impressionist painter, as was Laura Muntz Lyall, who exhibited at the 1893 World Columbian Exposition in Chicago, Illinois, and then in 1894 as part of the Société des artistes français in Paris.
+Anna Boch was a Post-Impressionist painter, as was Laura Muntz Lyall, who exhibited at the 1893 World Columbian Exposition in Chicago, Illinois, and then in 1894 as part of the Société des artistes français in Paris.